vnavascues/direct-request-coordinator/tasks/drcoordinator/README.md

 ### Import a specs file

-Create, update & delete (CUD) specs in the DRCoordiantor storage.
+Create, update & delete (CUD) specs in the DRCoordinator storage.

 NB: the forking mode requires `HARDHAT_FORKING_ENABLED=true` and `HARDHAT_FORKING_URL=<provider_url>` in the .env file.